-In recent years, sensor-driven automation has pushed out from factories and laboratories into our homes and everyday lives.
-It’s no surprise that the technology is slowly finding its way into our gardens and making greenhouses smart, too.
+In recent years, sensor-driven automation has sprang out from factories and laboratories into our homes and everyday lives.
+It’s no surprise that this technology is slowly finding its way into our gardens and making greenhouses smart, too.

-New materials, such as fiberglass, acrylic and polycarbonate panels are helping to make greenhouses even more efficient and cheaper to build.
-At the same time, greenhouse automation and smart technologies are finding their way from industrial use to the common consumer market: automatic fans and heaters, vents that open and close according to the temperature and computer controlled watering systems that provide water and fertilizers are readily available for the commercial gardens as well as domestic greenhouses.
+New materials, such as fibreglass, acrylic and polycarbonate panels are helping to make greenhouses even more efficient and cheaper to build.
+At the same time, greenhouse automation and smart technologies are finding their way from industrial use to the home consumer market.

 Greenhouse automation — is it for me?

 A simple backyard greenhouse does not necessarily need automation, such as computer controlled shades, irrigation, ventilation or temperature control.
 However, it is important to understand that maintaining controlled temperature and humidity within a greenhouse are two of the most important elements of any functional greenhouse.